learn-academy-2022-echo/week-6-assessment-jmagistrado/interview-questions.md

-As a developer, my to do list can have a task, description, due date, and status As a developer, I can add new tasks directly to my database As a user, I can see all tasks listed on the home page As a user, I can click on a task to route to a page that displays all information for that one task As a user, I can see a button on the home page that will take me to a new page where I can create a new task As a user, I can see a form to create a new task
+As a developer, my to do list can have a task, description, due date, and status As a developer, I can add new tasks directly to my database As a user, I can see all tasks listed on the home page As a user, I can click on a task to route to a new page that displays all information for that one task As a user, I can see a button on the home page that will take me to a new page where I can create a new task As a user, I can see a form to create a new task
 As a user, when I create a new task, there is a button that will submit the task to the database